tomek-he-him/tidy-type/Readme.md

 *Type.css* is not a CSS framework.
 There are swarms of them out there – and few really tackle the problem of typesetting.

 *Type.css* is different.
-It's not a framework – it's a CSS library.
+It’s not a framework – it’s a CSS library.
 It solves just one complex problem – online typesetting.

 *Type.css* does one thing and does it well.
 It integrates well with your stylesheets, and with any existing CSS framework.